Compare Senior Communities around West Virginia

 Trinity Health Care of Logan suits residents requiring post-acute rehabilitation or long-term skilled nursing in Logan County, with clinical capacity for complex medical needs.
 However, families should review the facility’s inspection history and prior Immediate Jeopardy findings related to abuse before making a placement decision.

-The facility’s occupancy rate is 95%, above the West Virginia average of 89.9%, indicating consistent demand.
+The facility’s occupancy rate is 95%, with 114 of 120 beds occupied.
+It’s above West Virginia’s average of 89.9%, reflecting consistent local demand for skilled nursing placement in the county.

 Ranking Methodology